rakurai-io/rakurai_programs/programs/rakurai_activation/README.md

 ## Activation Flow

 1. **Enabling Rakurai**:
-   - Validator submits a `propose_enable` transaction.
+   - The validator submits a `propose_enable` transaction.
-   - In resposne to that transaction Rakurai submits a transaction to approve and activate Rakurai scheduler.
+   - In response to that transaction, Rakurai submits a transaction to approve and activate the Rakurai scheduler.

 2. **Disabling Rakurai**:
-   - Either party (Rakurai or Validator) can unilaterally disable Rakurai scheduler.
+   - Either party (Rakurai or Validator) can unilaterally disable the Rakurai scheduler.

 3. **Re-enabling**:
-   - Requires both validator and Rakurai to propose -> approve via a new transactions.
+   - Requires both validator and Rakurai to propose -> approve via new transactions.

 > Activation status is respected in reward distribution and scheduling logic across Rakurai-integrated programs.